doivglser/mindevenviro-fanciful/README.md

 serv-if-up.sh # Depends on redundanz.sh, background process.

-sCRYPtUPdater.sh # Syntax check and update to /usr/local/bin.
+sCRYPtUPdater.sh # Syntax check and update to the path.

+feh-bg.sh # changes the background on vtwm.

 # Coming soon: